Easiest Fruit Salad takes minutes to toss together. Studded with mini marshmallow, this is a classic Midwestern fruit salad recipe!

 Followed by 1 cup mini marshmallows.
 Like I said – pure Midwest, purely delish.
 Easiest Fruit Salad MUST have mini marshmallows!

-Toss to combine then stash in the fridge for about 30 minutes to give the marshmallows time to soften and soak up some of the yummy juices from the strawberries and mandarin oranges, then enjoy!
+Toss to combine then stash in the fridge for 30 minutes to an hour to give the marshmallows time to soften and soak up some of the yummy juices from the strawberries and mandarin oranges.

 Easiest Fruit Salad

-Easiest Fruit Salad takes mere minutes to toss together.
-A classic Midwestern fruit salad recipe!
+Easiest Fruit Salad takes minutes to toss together.
+Studded with mini marshmallow, this is a classic Midwestern fruit salad recipe!

 Ingredients

-- 2 large bananas (or 3 small bananas,) sliced
+• 2 large or 3 small bananas, sliced

 Directions